Green Finance Taxonomy

 Protection and restoration of biodiversity and ecosystems

-Activity 4.1 (Electricity generation using solar photovoltaic technology) and Activity 4.3 (Electricity generation from wind power) make a substantial contribution to climate change mitigation.
+Activities 4.1 (electricity generation using solar photovoltaic technology), 4.3 (electricity generation from wind power) and 4.10 (storage) make a substantial contribution to climate change mitigation.

-The CapEx plan is also 100% aligned with the EU Taxonomy, as it focuses on the development of wind and solar businesses.
+The investment plan (CapEx) is also 100% aligned with the EU Taxonomy, as it is focused on the development of the renewable business.